Large Multi-modal Models Can Interpret Features in Large Multi-modal Models: Introduction

 Existing works, such as~\citep{gao2024scalingevaluatingsparseautoencoders,bills2023language}, have demonstrated that larger models, like GPT-4, can be used to interpret neurons in smaller models, such as GPT-2.
 In this paper, we take an initial step toward exploring this approach in the domain of LMMs.
 We aim to dissect and understand open-semantic features by applying similar methods to analyze LLaVA-NeXT-8B with the larger LLaVA-OV-72B model.
 We employ sparse auto-encoders (SAEs)~\citep{olshausen1996emergence,elad2010sparse}, a classic interpretability method, to address the first challenge of polysemantic neurons by disentangling them into human-understandable features.
 In previous works such as~\citep{lieberum2024gemmascopeopensparse, gao2024scalingevaluatingsparseautoencoders, templeton2024scaling,bricken2023monosemanticity}, the learned features in SAE are proven to be more monosemantic and human-understandable than the neurons.
 For the second challenge, we develop a pipeline for automatic feature discovery in SAEs, taking advantage of LMMs' zero-shot abilities.
 Specifically, for a specific learned feature in SAEs, we first identify Top-K images and the areas in those images that mostly activate on the feature.
 Then the images and patches will be fed into LLaVA-OV-72B~\citep{li2024llavaonevisioneasyvisualtask} to examine the common factors and generate explanations.

 In addition to methodological contributions, our case studies also offer unique insights into LMMs.
 Firstly, we identify emotional features in LMMs and demonstrate that these features enable LMMs to generate or share emotions.
-Previous works have highlighted the exceptional capabilities of LMMs in EQ assessments~\citep{yang2023dawn} and their ability to read emotions.
+Secondly, we discover the low-level perception neurons (e.g., shape, texture, and color), object neurons, scene neurons, and invariant visual neurons.
+Secondly, previous works have highlighted the exceptional capabilities of LMMs in EQ assessments~\citep{yang2023dawn} and their ability to read emotions.
 We extend this investigation by exploring the emotions of LMMs and steering the model to express its own feelings.
-Secondly, we identify the causes of certain model behaviors and analyze potential reasons for undesired outcomes, such as hallucinations.
+Thirdly, we identify the causes of certain model behaviors and analyze potential reasons for undesired outcomes, such as hallucinations.
 Adjusting the relevant features can rectify the mistake.
-Thirdly, some features in LMMs align with those found in the human brain, suggesting that interpreting LMMs could be informative for understanding how the human brain integrates multisensory inputs.
-For example, we find features that are activated by an action and their corresponding OCR descriptions, which align with the invariant visual features found in the study by \cite{quiroga2005invariant}.
-Specifically, our contributions can be summarized as follows:

-\begin{itemize} \item We introduce the use of Sparse Autoencoders (SAEs) to analyze the open-semantic features of Large Multimodal Models (LMMs) and demonstrate, for the first time in multimodal domain, that the features learned by SAE in a smaller LMM can be effectively interpreted by a larger LMM. \item We propose an automated pipeline for interpreting these features and further demonstrate that they can be used to steer model behaviors to address specific issues or induce desired outputs. \item Additionally, we propose a method for identifying the underlying causes of model behaviors and offer an analysis of how to address these issues, highlighting the potential for developing more reliable LMMs. \end{itemize}
+\begin{itemize} \item For the first time in the multimodal domain, we propose a pipeline to automatically interpret the vast and open-semantic features in LMMs.
+SAEs are adopted to disentangle these features into mono-semantic neurons, and another LMM is used to interpret the neurons.

+\item This pipeline additionally enables us to steer model behaviors to induce desired outputs, identify the underlying causes of model behaviors, and offer an analysis of how to address these issues.

+\item Our case studies also provide unique insights into LMMs.
+We discover unique neurons in LMMs, localize the causes of model behaviors, and steer the model to eliminate hallucinations. \end{itemize}